smartive/datocms-utils/README.md

 ### Other Utilities

 - `classNames`: Cleans and joins an array of inputs with possible undefined or boolean values.
 Useful for tailwind classnames.

+### Types

+- `CacheTag`: A branded type for cache tags.
+- `CacheTagsInvalidateWebhook`: The payload of the DatoCMS cache tags invalidate webhook.